 Silver Plans — Ideal for Average Medical Costs and/or Low Incomes

 Silver plan premiums are approximately 9% cheaper than Gold and more than 50% pricier than Bronze.
 If you qualify, Silver plans can include a cost-sharing reduction subsidy for low-income households, which covers a large portion of out-of-pocket expenses.

 Silver plans will cover 70% of your healthcare costs, but this can increase to 94% with a subsidy.

 Catastrophic and Bronze Plans — Ideal for Healthy Young People

-If you are young and healthy, you aren’t as concerned about out-of-pocket costs since you won’t use your insurance often.
-Instead, you want low premiums.
-Catastrophic plans offer the lowest premiums, but you have to be under 30 years old to get one.
-These plans also have the least coverage.
+If you are young and healthy, you aren’t as concerned about out-of-pocket costs because you won’t be using your insurance very often.
+Instead, the priority is low premiums.

 Get Help Comparing Health Insurance Plans in Alabama

-There are lots of health insurance plans in Alabama, and selecting one can be overwhelming.
-Fortunately, we are here to help.
-Call 1-888-497-1683 to speak to a licensed insurance agent.
-The agent will go over your options with you and help you select the right policy for your budget and your healthcare needs.
+There are many health insurance plans in Alabama, and selecting one can be overwhelming.
+Fortunately, our licensed insurance agents are here to help you through the process.
+Call 1-888-497-1683 to go over your options and select a policy that matches your budget and healthcare needs.